eseverett/CXLS_Interlocks_Docs/docs/source/testing_documentation/Vault-1_laser.rst

     - The LOCAL INTERLOCK CONTACT CONTROL modules will disarm and display :orange:`LOCAL CONTACTS DISARMED`.
     - Pharos LASER ENCLOSURE INTERLOCK protocase door monitor will display nothing.
     - Pharos UV and IR shutters will close.
-    - Pharos UV and IR shutter controllers will display :red:`something`.
+    - The Pharos power supply is cut off.

 #.
-Rearm the contact controls manually.
+Rearm the contact controls, and repeat step 2 for all enclosure doors.

     - East door
     - North door
     - South door

 #.
 Turn the Pharos LASER ENCLOSURE INTERLOCK protocase INTERLOCK OVERRIDE key from :red:`INTERLOCK` to :red:`OVERRIDE`.
-   The STATUS LED changed to :red:`red`.
+   The STATUS LED will change to :red:`red`.

 #.
-The VIEWMARQ in Vault-1 Control displays :red:`DANGER LASER HAZARD-PHAROS ARMED-PHAROS ADMIN OVERRIDE`.
+The VIEWMARQ in Vault-1 Control will display :red:`DANGER LASER HAZARD-PHAROS ARMED-PHAROS ADMIN OVERRIDE`.

 #.
 Beacon stacks show :orange:`orange` and :blue:`blue` LEDs on.